How to visit a Croat and be a good guest

 However, don’t be offended if a host puts away the gift and forgets to open it.
 Your host is probably excited to see you and would like to please you from the very start.
 You may remind them to open it if you’d like to see their reaction.

 Once you enter, ask if you should remove your shoes.
-A host will likely offer you a pair of guest slippers (called “papuče”) to wear so that you feel comfortable (and aren’t wearing shoes in the house).
-Although, some will insist not to take off your shoes.
+A host will likely offer you a pair of guest slippers (called papuče) to wear so that you feel comfortable (and aren’t wearing shoes in the house).
+Although, some will insist on not taking off your shoes.
 Just don’t assume you can wear your shoes in the house.
 Best to address it upfront.

 Once the state of your shoes has been covered, your host may introduce you to the house rules.
 If they don’t mention anything and you don’t know how to act, it is better to ask than to feel uncomfortable.
 In the end, every house may have some specific rules you wouldn’t like to break.

 There are some general house rules you should be aware of that apply to all households.
 Croatians can party like nobody’s business, but being polite and civilized (or not being polite and civilized) is something that everyone will notice.